Six model categories for directed homotopy: Introduction

 Using the notion of \textit{topological graph} (see Definition~\ref{topgraph}) and the Garner Hess K\k{e}dziorek Riehl Shipley theorem \cite{HKRS17} \cite{GKR18} about accessible right-induced model structures, we introduce a categorical construction which takes as input an accessible model structure on the category $\top$ of $\Delta$-generated spaces satisfying some mild conditions (the ones of Proposition~\ref{preparation-util}) and which gives as output an accessible model structure on multipointed $d$-spaces and on flows.
 These mild conditions are satisfied in particular by~\footnote{We use the terminology of \cite{ParamHomTtheory}.} the \textit{q-model structure} (the Quillen model structure) of $\top$, the \textit{h-model structure} (also called the Cole-Str\"om model structure) of $\top$ and the \textit{m-model structure} (which is the mixing of the two preceding model structures in the sense of \cite[Theorem~2.1]{mixed-cole}).
 The latter is characterized as the unique model structure on $\top$ such that the weak equivalences are the weak homotopy equivalences and the fibrations the h-fibrations.
 We obtain the following results: \begin{itemize}[leftmargin=*] \item a q-model structure, a h-model structure and a m-model structure on multipointed $d$-spaces and on flows \underline{in one step} (!) \item the identity functor induces a Quillen equivalence between the q-model structure and the m-model structure on multipointed $d$-spaces (on flows resp.) \item the two q-model structures are combinatorial and left determined and they coincide with that of \cite{mdtop} and of \cite{model3} \cite{leftdetflow} respectively \item the four other model structures (the two m-model structures and the two h-model structures) are accessible \item all objects are fibrant in these six model structures \item there are the implications $\hbox{q-cofibrant} \Rightarrow \hbox{m-cofibrant} \Rightarrow \hbox{h-cofibrant}$ for multipointed $d$-spaces and flows \item there exist multipointed $d$-spaces and flows which are not q-cofibrant, not h-cofibrant and not m-cofibrant. \end{itemize}

 The two h-model structures and the two m-model structures are new.
+They are conjecturally not combinatorial.
 Even if all topological spaces are h-cofibrant, it is not true that all multipointed $d$-spaces and all flows are h-cofibrant as well.
 Intuitively, the h-cofibrant objects correspond to objects without algebraic relations in their spaces of execution paths.
 A rigorous characterization of the h-cofibrant multipointed $d$-spaces and h-cofibrant flows still remains to be find out.

 The main interest of this categorical construction lies in the two m-model structures.
 They are better behaved than the q-model structures for the following reasons.
 Unlike the space of execution paths functor $\P:\dtop \to \top$ which preserves q-cofibrancy, it is not true that the space of execution paths functor $\P^{\mathcal{G}}:\ptop{\mathcal{G}}\to \top$ does as well: see Section~\ref{pathspace}.
 However we have the following result which can be considered as an application of the results of this paper: